-Short-Term Cash Incentives in Fiscal 2016
+Short-Term Cash Incentives in Fiscal 2019

-We offer a short-term incentive opportunity in the form of cash incentive awards to all of our executive officers.
-These incentive awards are paid from a single, centralized pool that supports short-term cash incentive payments made to our executive officers under our Management Incentive Plan and to other eligible employees under our Broad-Based Incentive Plan.

-Cash incentives paid to our named executive officers under the Management Incentive Plan are intended to be qualified performance-based compensation for purposes of Section 162(m) of the Internal Revenue Code.
-For that purpose, the Committee establishes a formula to determine a maximum amount that may be paid to each of our named executive officers.
-The Committee has the discretion to pay amounts to the named executive officers under the Management Incentive Plan that are less than the maximum Section 162(m) payouts.
+We offer a short-term incentive opportunity in the form of cash incentive awards to our executive officers.
+For fiscal 2019, these incentive awards were paid from a single, centralized pool that supported short-term cash incentive payments to our executive officers under our Management Incentive Plan and to other eligible employees under our Broad-Based Incentive Plan.
+The Committee established a formula to determine a maximum amount that may be paid to each of our named executive officers under the Management Incentive Plan.
+The Committee then had the discretion to pay amounts to our named executive officers under the Management Incentive Plan that were less than the maximum amounts.

-In fiscal 2016, the Committee determined the named executive officers' cash incentive payouts using the framework set forth below (which was the same for the named executive officers as for all other participants in the Management Incentive Plan and Broad-Based Incentive Plan):
+In fiscal 2019, the Committee determined our named executive officers' cash incentive payments using the framework set forth below (which was the same for our named executive officers as for all other participants in the Management Incentive Plan and Broad-Based Incentive Plan):

-Company Budget and Performance Factor = A value ranging from 0 to 125%, which is equal to the amount of the budgeted level of bonus pool funding in the fiscal year's operating plan divided by the aggregate amount of plan participants' target-level awards multiplied by the extent to which Company Adjusted Revenue and Adjusted EBITDA targets are achieved.
-Fiscal year 2016 = $117\%$ .
-Participant Performance Factor = A value ranging from 0 to 200% reflecting the extent to which individual participant performance goals were achieved.
-Participant Target % = The percentage of each participant's annual base salary that represents a target cash incentive payout amount.
+Company Budget and Performance Factor = A value ranging from 0 to 125%, which was equal to the amount of the budgeted level of bonus pool funding in the fiscal year's operating plan divided by the aggregate amount of plan participants' target-level awards multiplied by the extent to which the Company Adjusted Revenue and Adjusted EBITDA targets were achieved.
+Fiscal year 2019 = 125%.
+Participant Performance Factor = A value ranging from 0 to 200%, reflecting the extent to which individual participant performance goals were achieved.
+Participant Target % = The percentage of each participant's annual base salary that represents his or her target cash incentive payment amount.

-As an illustrative example, a participant with an annual base salary of \$400,000, a Participant Target % of 50% of base salary, and a Participant Performance Factor of 100% would have had an allocated cash incentive amount of \$234,000 for fiscal 2016 (compared to a target payout of \$200,000).
+As an illustrative example, a participant with an annual base salary of \$500,000, a Participant Target % of 50% of base salary, and a Participant Performance Factor of 100% would have earned \$312,500 for fiscal 2019 based on our Company Budget and Performance Factor of 125% (compared to a target payment of \$250,000).

 The Committee establishes the size of the cash incentive pool by determining the Company Budget and Performance Factor, which is equal to the amount of the budgeted level of bonus pool funding in the fiscal year's operating plan divided by the aggregate amount of plan participants' target-level awards multiplied by the extent to which Adjusted Revenue and Adjusted EBITDA targets are achieved.
-The table below illustrates this calculation for fiscal 2016.
-While the Adjusted Revenue performance metric ramps upward from "target," the Committee designed the Adjusted EBITDA metric to be constant above target in order to promote strategic business investments throughout the year aimed at fueling future growth.
+"Adjusted Revenue" means the Company's GAAP Revenue as adjusted to remove the impact of revenues related to acquisitions or events deemed by the Committee to have been out of management's control and occurring in the measurement year.
+"Adjusted EBITDA" means earnings before interest, taxes, depreciation, and amortization ("EBITDA") as adjusted for stock-based compensation expense, restructuring and acquisition-related charges, and other items reflected in Company's quarterly earnings releases.
+The threshold, target and maximum performance levels for each performance measure, along with the related Company Budget and Performance Factor, for fiscal 2019 were as follows:

-Financial Metric (Weighting) Threshold Funding Level Targeted Funding Level Maximum Funding Level Actual Performance Adjusted Revenue (50%) \$840.0 million \$850.0 million \$870.0 million \$877.0 million \$890.0 million \$881.4 million Adjusted EBITDA (50%) \$242.1 million \$243.8 million \$247.0 million \$247.0 million \$247.0 million \$256.7 million Company Budget and Performance Factor 25% 50% 100% 112.5% 125% 117%
+Financial Metric (Weighting) Threshold Funding Level Targeted Funding Level Maximum Funding Level Actual Performance Adjusted Revenue (50%) \$1,060.0 \$1,080.0 \$1,125.0 \$1,135.0 \$1,145.0 \$1,160.1 million million million million million million Adjusted EBITDA (50%) \$294.6 \$321.4 \$342.5 \$344.0 \$347.0 \$366.9 million million million million million million Company Budget and Performance Factor 25% 50% 100% 112.5% 125% 125%